-Effective, Natural Treatment for Acne on Your Chin
+A Natural Treatment for Chin Acne

 Acne is an illness that affects the oil glands of your face, neck, chest, back, and shoulders.

 The first step is to review all the foods that are harmful to your skin and may be causing or aggravating your acne and take them out of your diet.
-These include:

-- Milk and dairy products, including cheese,
+- Milk and dairy products (including cheese),

-- Red meat and processed meats, especially pork,
+- Red meat and processed meats (especially pork),

 - Fried and refined foods,